GalSim-developers/GalSim/INSTALL.md

   The latter is preferred, since this is now where all future development of this package is happening.

+* The future module, which is used to ease compatibility between Python 2 and Python 3.

 * Optional dependency: the Python YAML parser and emitter module PyYAML (http://pyyaml.org/wiki/PyYAML)
   Note: PyYAML is in fact only required for full config file parsing